 In addition to court fines, an individual convicted under PC 261.5 could be forced to pay thousands of dollars in restitution to their victim.

 Note that the above penalties are only applicable to adults.
-Individuals under 18 who are accused of statutory rape will be charged in juvenile court, where they may face different penalties.
+Individuals under 18 accused of statutory rape will be charged in juvenile court, where they may face different consequences.

-Individuals who are accused of statutory rape may be able to utilize a number of legal defenses, including:
+Individuals accused of statutory rape may be able to utilize a number of legal defenses, including:

 In order to be convicted of statutory rape, an individual must be aware that they are having sexual intercourse with someone under 18.
 If someone reasonably believes they are engaging in sex with someone over 18, they should not be convicted under PC 261.5.

-A criminal defense lawyer in Los Angeles can assess your case if you or a family member are facing statutory rape charges.
+A criminal defense lawyer can assess your case if you or a family member are facing statutory rape charges.

 Examples of Act of Statutory Rape in California

-The following examples can be used to understand statutory rape charges:
+The following examples can be used to understand statutory rape charges in California under CPCP Section 261.5.

 A man at college meets the little sister of one of his friends.
-She is almost 18 and he is aware of her age.
+She is almost 18, and he is aware of her age.
 They hit it off and end up having sexual intercourse, despite the fact that he is 20.
-He could be charged with misdemeanor statutory rape.
+He could be charged with misdemeanor statutory rape since he is only three years older than her.
+If he were 21, he could be looking at a potential felony charge.